-The OM-Mount Photomicro Adapter H2 fits OM camera bodies but was not sold as part of the OM system; it was intended for attaching the SC 35 Type 12 camera to Olympus colposcopes and operating microscopes.
-It is included here because it provides a good way of connecting Canon EOS digital SLR cameras to the Auto Bellows.
+The OM-Mount Photomicro Adapter H2 fits OM camera bodies but it was not sold as part of the OM system; it was intended for attaching the SC 35 Type 12 camera to Olympus colposcopes and operating microscopes.
 Some of the Olympus microscope literature refers to it as the PM-CAMS2.
-It is similar to 3 other mounts:

 The top of the Adapter H2 has the same fitting as the rear of a lens, and attaches to an OM camera body in the normal way.
 The bottom of the Adapter H2 fits into the rear standard of the Auto Bellows and is locked in place by tightening a screw that fits into the circular groove.